Alex Rodriguez to expand role as Fox broadcaster

 A three-time AL MVP who admitted using performance-enhancing drugs during his playing career, Rodriguez was released by the New York Yankees last summer with more than a year remaining in his $325 million, 10-year contract.
 Rodriguez was suspended for the entire 2014 season for violations of baseball's drug agreement and labor contract.

 Rodriguez worked in the studio for the 2015 World Series and 2016 postseason.
-The 41-year-old is fourth on the career home run list with 696 and currently is a Yankees special adviser and instructor
+The 41-year-old is fourth on the career home run list with 696 and a Yankees special adviser and instructor